 Total Time: 2 hours

-Equipment: 2 rimmed baking sheet pans aluminum foil, 1 (12-inch) sautĂ© pan, 1 (3-quart) sauce pot, mixing bowl, mini food processor, 1 instant-read thermometer, Mandolin, chef’s knife
+Equipment: 2 rimmed baking sheet pans, aluminum foil, 1 (12-inch) sauté pan, 1 (3-quart) saucepot, large mixing bowl, mini food processor, 1 instant-read thermometer, Mandolin, chef’s knife, cutting board, meat-safe cutting board, butcher’s twine

 2 tablespoons of butter, unsalted